copsTvFan/cops-episode-guide/guide.md

   to a hotel room and bust them.
 An old guy wants some hokie pokie for $10.
   Mexican Mike wants a BJ for $20.
 They cuff him and take him out to the car, but he runs away.
-- Kansas City, MO (9:07 PM Shoplifting Call) Two guys stole four cartons of cigarettes.
+- (Kansas City, MO -- 9:07 PM Shoplifting Call) Two guys stole four cartons of cigarettes.
 One guy puts them in a cart and brings them over to a second guy who shoves them down his pants.
 The first guy watches while pushing his cart up and down the aisle.
 The cops watch it all on the store security tape and laugh.
 The first guy says he just put the cigarettes on the shelf because he couldn't afford them.
+(This is segment 2 of CP-401)
 - Fort Worth, TX (10:03 PM Suspicious Activity) A black guy was buying crack and when the cops show up he drives off and turns the corner and crashes into one of the tenement houses.
 They catch him and the dealer runs into a house